leonardomendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-configure-decision/microflows-how-to-configure-decision-p1.md

 Congratulations!
 You have now created the microflow that will show the error message and close the current page if the customer is blocked.

-If you want to embed your microflow to pages, see .
+If you want to embed your microflow to pages, see [Step 2: Embed the Microflow in Your App](/studio-how-to/microflows-how-to-configure-decision-p2/).